Where Is the Small Business Advocacy in Normal Times?

 That is a big deal.
-America’s small businesses —half of the private-sector workforce.
-While large corporations dominate the headlines, the small business community generates .
+America’s small businesses employ nearly 60 million workers—half of the private-sector workforce.
+While large corporations dominate the headlines, the small business community generates more than 40 percent of all U.S. economic activity.
 Even in the age of Amazon and Google, our economy would not be a global leader without the contributions of local bookstores and neighborhood diners.

 And for good reason: When a small business employer is negatively impacted, the employees and their families are bound to suffer.
 The free market is interconnected, with employers and employees simultaneously feeling the burden of an economic shutdown.
 You can’t hurt one and not the other.

-The mainstream media is receiving government assistance intended for small businesses.
-CNBC, for example, in Paycheck Protection Program (PPP) funds that were earmarked for small businesses but instead went to public companies, more than 245 of them.
+The mainstream media is especially critical of large corporations receiving government assistance intended for small businesses.
+CNBC, for example, tracked at least $905 million in Paycheck Protection Program (PPP) funds that were earmarked for small businesses but instead went to public companies, more than 245 of them.
 Again, for good reason: Your local diner is more vulnerable than a hotel conglomerate, although the latter is vulnerable too.

 This begs the question: Where is such fervent small business advocacy in normal times?

 While news outlets stand up for small businesses, often to take a swipe at “Big Business,” they were noticeably more reluctant to do so pre-economic shutdown.
-Outside of business media, rare were the small business testimonials about loan compliance and payroll costs—the sort that CNN now .
+Outside of business media, rare were the small business testimonials about loan compliance and payroll costs—the sort that CNN now features on a regular basis.

 If anything, the mainstream media was less sympathetic to the plight of small businesses, advocating for big-government policies that threaten their financial solvency.
-News stories extolling the virtues of minimum wage increases have been constant (read , , or ).
+News stories extolling the virtues of minimum wage increases have been constant (read here, here, or here).
 The narrative has primarily focused on the segment of workers earning higher pay while relegating the small business owners who foot the bill to secondary importance.

 Those news stories were also quicker to focus on rank-and-file beneficiaries than the segment of workers facing reduced hours and even layoffs because of mandated wage increases.